sebastienros/parlot/README.md

 ### Regular Expressions

-Regular expression can also be replaced by more formal parser definitions.
-The following benchmarks show how Parlot compares to them when checking if string matches an email with the pattern `[\w\.+-]+@[\w-]+\.[\w\.-]+`.
-Note that in the case of pattern matching Parlot can use the pattern matching mode and do less allocations.
+Regular expressions can also be replaced by more formal parser definitions.
+The following benchmarks show how Parlot compares to them when checking if a string matches an email with the pattern `[\w\.+-]+@[\w-]+\.[\w\.-]+`.
+Note that in the case of pattern matching Parlot can use the pattern matching mode and do fewer allocations.

 ```
 BenchmarkDotNet=v0.13.1, OS=Windows 10.0.22000